 “Treating employees as individuals and recognizing their differences is key to building successful work relationships,” Sandhir added.

-For more advice on tailoring your management approach based on employees' individual habits and motivations, visit this Business News Daily guide.
+For more advice, see our page on tailoring your management approach based on employees’ individual habits and motivations.